MrMimic/MEDOC/README.md

 There's no need to Cythonize functions anymore, they've been optimized.

+####
+Alternatively you can exploit the requirements.txt file shipped with the project.
+Simply run the following command from the MEDOC folder.
+> pip3 install -r requirements.txt

+NOTE: If python3 is your default, you do not need to specify `python3` or `pip3` but just use `python` and `pip`.
 ### Launch the programm

 Open file 'parameters.json' and change complete path value including your /home/xxx/...